New Time Tracker for Azure DevOps- track developer hours directly inside work items. No ghosted hours. Learn More

 What .NET development costs for a typical Edmonton project

-All rates and project brackets are in USD.
-Edmonton clients pay in CAD at the prevailing exchange rate.
-We do not adjust contracts for currency movement.
+All pricing is in USD.
+Edmonton clients should budget in CAD at the prevailing exchange rate.
+Typical project brackets:

 How to start working with us

-2. Scoping document: Within 5 business days we send a written scope covering technical approach, timeline, team composition, and a choice of fixed-price or time-and-materials structure.
+2. Scoping document: within five business days we deliver a written scope, architecture proposal, and a fixed-price or time-and-materials quote.

 Ready to discuss your project?